Agataventu/Gold-oil-and-global-stock-market-correlation/README.md

   - Fat tails and extreme co-movements became more pronounced

 ## Contents
-- `Asset_Correlation_Analysis.pdf`: Full report with data, models, and interpretation
+- `findings_and_interpretation.pdf`: Full report with data, models, and interpretation
 - `asset_correlation_code.pdf`: R code used for the full analysis